-Unfortunately the island is not always so kind to its four legged residents.
-Hunting season here is notoriously hard on the podencos and the treatment of older dogs by some hunters after the season is over is heartless – in cases, even sadistic.
+Unfortunately, the island is not always so kind to its four-legged residents.
+Hunting season here is notoriously hard on the podenco hunting dogs and the treatment of older dogs by some hunters after the season is over is heartless – in cases, even sadistic.
 Then there are those who may not mean to be cruel, like the short term ‘swallows’ who come and go.
 Some of them casually leave behind the pets they picked up at the beginning of their stay like old socks that won’t fit in the suitcase.

 Then there are the feral cat families which can manage reasonably well as long as there is enough food to sustain them and they have access to water.
 In some areas, kindly individual Tenerife residents feed the feral cats and sometimes participate in trap, neuter, release programmes.
-There are also larger groups and registered charities that focus on rescueing, neutering and homing cats and kittens.
-But no amount of spaying and rehoming ever seems to put as much as a dent in the flood of new kittns born every spring.
+There are also larger groups and registered charities that focus on rescuing, neutering and homing cats and kittens.
+But no amount of spaying and rehoming ever seems to put as much as a dent in the flood of new kittens born every spring.

 Tenerife Animal Shelters

 We also always need volunteers, your unwanted items for the shop, blankets, cleaning materials and food for the refuges.
 Please don’t throw anything away….you will be amazed at how resourceful we can be 😉

-There are usually one or two of the shelters represented at local car boot shows and markets so donated old books, clothes and household items for them to sell is a good idea and ther are also fund-raising shops and donations jars in different places around the island.
+There are usually one or two of the shelters represented at local car boot shows and markets so donated old books, clothes and household items for them to sell is a good idea and there are also fund-raising shops and donations jars in different places around the island.
 Watch out too for fundraising events for the various groups that pop up throughout the year.